-EPIC Empowering People In Care Limited is a company limited by guarantee and governed by a Board of Directors.
+EPIC Empowering People In Care Limited is a company limited by guarantee and governed by it's Board of Directors.
 The Board is responsible for the Vision, Mission and Strategy of EPIC; they approve strategy, structure, annual plans and budgets of the organisation and strive to ensure that it is effective and accountable.
-There are six formal board meetings per annum, with additional meetings where deemed appropriate.
+There were eight formal board meetings in 2019.
 The Board delegates day-to-day operations to the Chief Executive.
-The Board has constituted four sub-committees of the Board to support their ongoing evaluation and monitoring of risks and accountability.
+The Board has constituted three sub-committees of the Board to support their ongoing evaluation and monitoring of risks and accountability.